-The tour brought us around the city to five gay bars and clubs ending with Halloween night as Theatron, the biggest LGBTQ+ and gay club in South America.
+The tour brought us around the city to five gay bars and clubs ending with Halloween night at Theatron, the biggest LGBTQ+ and gay club in South America.
 A total amount of 14 dance floors spread out on several buildings offer party lovers of the LGBTQ+ community Latin rhythms (we practice our Salsa steps), electro sounds, and pop music.
 The local salsa rhythm definitely kept the upper hand while strippers dressed in harnesses went totally naked.
-Definitely a tip for a trip to Colombia!
+Definitely THE gay tip for your Gay Bogotá Travels!

-The only gay nightlife tour in Colombia and we tested it in Bogotá with open bar, free shots and VIP entrances (even to Theatron)!
-From the trendy to the underground: the handsome guides took us to places of the city’s gay scene, that we couldn’t have found on our own.
+The only gay nightlife tour in Colombia, and we tested it in Bogotá with an open bar, free shots, and VIP entrances (even to Theatron)!
+From the trendy to the underground: the handsome guides took us to places in the city’s gay scene that we couldn’t have found on our own.
 Get 5% off with the COUPLEOFMEN5 discount code during booking!

 Don’t forget to bring: Comfortable shoes, bar with snacks and drinks on site

-Bogotá, the Second Stop of our Colombian Adventure
+Gay Bogotá, the Second Stop of our Colombian Travel

-One important note at the end of our Bogotá travel journal: Visiting the capital city of Colombia also means that you might get altitude or so-called height sickness as the city is located on around 2.500 meters altitude.
-We faced some symptoms having difficulty breathing and feeling light-headed and sometimes dizzy.
-Especially for the first days after arriving from sea level Cartagena in Bogotá, we suggest to not drink (too much) alcohol but a lot of water, try to take it slow and plan enough time for some rest.
+One important note at the end of our Bogotá travel journal: Visiting the capital city of Colombia also means that you might get altitude or so-called height sickness as the city is located at around 2,500 meters altitude.
+We faced some symptoms, having difficulty breathing and feeling light-headed and sometimes dizzy.
+Especially for the first days after arriving from sea level Cartagena to Bogotá, we suggest not drinking (too much) alcohol but a lot of water, trying to take it slow and planning enough time for some rest.

-Ohh, and since we get this question a lot: Yes, it really felt safe for us being there as openly gay couples traveling together to and around Colombia.
-Please feel free to ask us any questions for your own trip to Colombia and we will give our best to find the right answer, or at least, point you in the right direction.
+Oh, and since we get this question a lot: Yes, it really felt safe for us to be there as openly gay couples traveling together to and around Colombia.
+Please don’t hesitate to ask us any questions about your trip to Colombia, and we will give our best to find the right answer, or at least, point you in the right direction.

-Do you wanna know and see more of us gay couple travel bloggers?
+Do you want to know and see more of us gay couple travel bloggers?
 Stay tuned on Instagram, Twitter, YouTube, and Facebook!
-See you around in Colombia, South America and on one of our next gay pride trips around the world!
+See you around in Colombia, South America, and on one of our next gay pride trips around the world!

 Karl & Daan.

-This gay-friendly trip to Colombia was made possible in close collaboration with KLM Royal Dutch Airlines, Out in Colombia, and the Tourism board of Colombia.
-Additional to that, we are thankful for all the tips and help coming from our wonderful readers, followers, new and old friends from all over the world and Colombia.
+Please note: This gay-friendly trip to Colombia was made possible in close collaboration with KLM Royal Dutch Airlines, Out in Colombia, and the Tourism board of Colombia.
+Additional to that, we are thankful for all the tips and help to come from our wonderful readers, followers, new and old friends from all over the world, and Colombia.
 Nevertheless, our opinion, our photos, our videos, and our writings are our own, as always.